Flow4Ui/flow-symfony/README.md

 - [ ] Enhance the JavaScript transport library
 - [ ] Refine the manager
     - [ ] Extract the server-side transport logic into a class
-- [ ] Implement Expression Language for client-side code compilation and validation
-- [ ] Add support for styles
 - [ ] Implement server-side rendering
 - [ ] Add more options to the flow_options template function
-  - [ ] Load components asynchronously from URL
-  - [ ] Load components from a CDN or route
+  - [ ] Load components from url.
-- [ ] Document computed properties and `$watch` helpers in templates
+  - [ ] Add support for customer transport url
-- [ ] Extend the runtime to expose computed properties and `$watch` registrations

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.